 If there is no smoke alarm or it does not work report it to your landlord.

 The safe use of electricity assists in preventing house fires.

-- Improper use of power boards and double adaptors can lead to fires.
-A double adaptor or a power board plugged into another double adaptor or power board creates a danger of overloading the system.
+- Improper use of power boards and double adapters can lead to fires.
+A double adapter or a power board plugged into another double adapter or power board creates a danger of overloading the system.
 For safety, use a single extension cord rather than joining shorter cords.
 Leaving an extension cord coiled while in use or placing a cord under floor coverings can cause overheating

 - Be careful to keep electrical appliances away from water.
 A hair dryer takes time to cool down.
-For safety, allow this to happen on a inflammable surface before storing it.
+For safety, allow this to happen on an inflammable surface before storing it.

 - Computers, monitors and TVs can overheat and cause fires even when not in use.
 They should be turned off after each session.
 Good air circulation is necessary around TVs and videos.
 TVs should be turned off at the set, not only with the remote control.